top of page

 - A member of the 1998 USA Women's Professional Basketball Team & WNBA interim head coach

-- One Billboard charting Hip Hop recording artist
+- Two Billboard charting recording artists

-- Three Augusta area media personalities (radio and television)
+- Three media personalities (radio and television)

-- Numerous attorneys, educators, medical professionals, engineers, scientists, military officers, faith leaders, book authors, professional musicians & artists, entrepreneurs & community leaders
+- Numerous pastors, attorneys, educators, medical professionals, engineers, scientists, military officers, faith leaders, book authors, professional musicians & artists, entrepreneurs & community leaders

 - 1967 Georgia Interscholastic Athletic Association Class AA State Boys Basketball Champions